 What is Soft Washing?

 Soft washing is a cleaning method that uses special nozzles on the end of a pressure washing wand to reduce the water pressure from several thousand psi down to something closer to that of a typical garden hose.

-The reason the pressure can be reduced is because unlike pressure washing, with soft washing the water isn’t what actually cleans the surface of your house.
+The reason the pressure can be reduced is that, unlike pressure washing, with soft washing, the water isn’t what actually cleans the surface of your house.

-Instead, the cleaning is done by a biodegradable cleaning chemical that kills biological elements on your house.
+Instead, the cleaning is done by a biodegradable cleaning chemical that kills biological elements in your house.
 It also removes pollen, dirt, and stains, and it does it all without damaging the surface.

 In the soft washing process, after the cleaning solution is applied to your home, it will be left to sit for several minutes so that it has a chance to be absorbed into the pores and cracks of your siding and break down the dirt and other materials it encounters.
 It is then rinsed off using low-pressure water.

 What Is the Difference Between Power Washing and Soft Washing?

 Pressure washing uses the force of high-pressure water (up to 4,000 psi in some cases) to blast surfaces clean of dirt, mold, and other contaminants.